Configure USB redirection on Windows over the Remote Desktop Protocol

 Local Windows device configuration

 To configure a local Windows device for USB redirection using opaque low-level redirection, you need to allow RDP redirection of other supported USB peripherals for users and administrators.
-You can do this using Microsoft Intune or Group Policy.
+You can do this using Group Policy.

 The default configuration is:

-To allow RDP redirection of other supported USB peripherals using Microsoft Intune:
+To allow RDP redirection of other supported USB peripherals using Group Policy:

-3. In the settings picker, browse to Administrative templates > Windows Components > Remote Desktop Services > Remote Desktop Connection Client > RemoteFX USB Device Redirection.
+Navigate to Computer Configuration > Policies > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Connection Client > RemoteFX USB Device Redirection.

-5. Expand the Administrative templates category, then set toggle the switch for Allow RDP redirection of other supported RemoteFX USB devices from this computer to Enabled.
+Double-click the policy setting Allow RDP redirection of other supported RemoteFX USB devices from this computer to open it.
+Select Enabled

-6. For the drop-down list for RemoteFX USB Redirection Access Rights (Device), select Administrators and Users, then select OK.
+For the drop-down list for RemoteFX USB Redirection Access Rights, select Administrators and Users, then select OK.

-11. Once the policy applies to the local Windows devices, you must restart them for USB redirection to be functional.
+Ensure the policy is applied to the local Windows devices, then you must restart them for USB redirection to work.

 Optional: Retrieve specific USB device instance IDs to use with opaque low-level redirection